sbetageri/explainer/README.md

 # Explainer.sh

-Proof of Concept to build an agent that can build a complete explainer video based on access to the platform, documentation and custom agents.
+Proof of Concept to build an agent that can build complete and up to date documentation for a given code base.

-The explainer videos will have voice-overs explaining what is happening.
-Along with that, the explainer video will also have complete visibility into the actions that the user has performed.
+Once that is done, the next step will be in maintaining live documentation, in accordance with other docs, slack and other related messages.
+A single pane of truth so to speak.